JakeSteam/blog-programming/_drafts/2022-11-17-migrating-to-lastpass-and-tidying-up.md

 I went for the following fairly generic categories:

-* **Android**: Logins for apps, these are in a unique format unlike all other logins.
+* **Android**: Logins for apps, these are in a format unlike all other logins and were deleted later.
 * **Financial**: Banking, investment, property purchases, etc.
 * **Gaming**: Steam, Epic Games, various sites with unique logins.
 * **Media**: Videos, music, artwork, etc.
-* **Online**: Services that you just "need" a login to when using the internet.
-Samsung, Google, Apple, Emails, etc.
+* **Online**: Services that you "need" a login to when using the internet.
+Samsung, Google, Apple, etc.
 * **Personal**: Healthcare services, pet care services, piracy sites(!).
 * **Shopping**: Amazon, eBay, supermarkets, hardware, etc.
 * **Social**: Slack, Reddit, Twitter, etc.